Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Dec 02, 2019

 This is a good question.
 I get asked it all the time if people are calling in, they're under investigation, the police are looking at them and trying to figure out if they're involved in a crime.
-Hiring an attorney right from the beginning when you find out that there's a potential criminal case is crucial in my opinion because the police are trying to put all the pieces of the puzzle together in the beginning.
+Hiring an attorney right from the beginning when you find out that there's a potential criminal case is crucial in my opinion.
+It's a proactive step that puts you in control of the situation, as the police are trying to put all the pieces of the puzzle together in the beginning.

-So, when they do that they're using going to come and try to talk to you at some point.
-You're going to want your criminal defense attorney there who is a buffer and you're going to want to be able to say to them, I have an attorney.
+So, when they do that, they're going to come and try to talk to you at some point.
+You're going to want your criminal defense attorney there who is a buffer, and you're going to want to be able to say to them, I have an attorney.
 My attorney has advised me not to make any statements.
 Here's his business card.
 Here's his name.
 Here's his phone number.
 You can deal with my attorney and I'm not going to say anything.

-Another problem that I see is that maybe people don't say something that incriminates them the police don't tape record it and so then they twist what the person says and try to make it sound like they said something incriminating and how are you supposed to un-ring that bell?
+Another problem that I see is that maybe people don't say something that incriminates them, and the police don't tape-record it.
+So then they twist what the person says and try to make it sound like they said something incriminating.
+How are you supposed to un-ring that bell?

-Just say, well no, I didn't say that, but the police said, yes he did say that.
-So, that puts you in a bad position.
-Just don't say anything.
-If you don't say anything then at least you have a good chance they're not going to lie about the fact that you said something and they're not going to be able to use anything against you.
+Just remember, if you don't say anything, then at least you have a good chance they're not going to lie about the fact that you said something, and they're not going to be able to use anything against you.
+It's a simple but crucial rule: don't say anything without your attorney present.
+This awareness of your rights can protect you from potential pitfalls.

-When you want to say something is when you are being guided by your attorney under the right circumstances.
+When you want to say something, your attorney is guiding you under the right circumstances.
 So, hiring an attorney from the beginning for that reason alone is critical.
 Also, there may be some issues that crop up during the investigative phase that you need advice on.

 Attorney Guidance Through The Criminal Process

-You're going to want to have your attorney there by your side advising you and guiding you as to exactly how to handle a particular situation that relates to your case, and how are you going to do that if the attorney doesn't know anything about your situation and your in a panic trying to get to an attorney, trying to educate them on your case, when you could have just — once you found out about it — hired an attorney, given him all the information and let them guide you through it.
+You're going to want to have your attorney there by your side advising you and guiding you as to exactly how to handle a particular situation that relates to your case and how you are going to do that if the attorney doesn't know anything about your situation.
+You're in a panic trying to get to an attorney, trying to educate them on your case when you could have just — once you found out about it — hired an attorney, given him all the information, and let them guide you through it.

-Yes, at the pre-filing stage sometimes you just have to sit there and wait, but you're waiting with an attorney who knows your case and when something does come up — when the police do come to get you — when the prosecutors do want to talk to somebody who knows something about your case — your attorney is there.
+Yes, at the pre-filing stage, sometimes you just have to sit there and wait, but you're waiting with an attorney who knows your case.
+When something does come up—when the police come to get you—when the prosecutors want to talk to somebody who knows something about your case—your attorney is there.

 You get one chance to defend yourself right in a criminal case.
-If you blow it — for example, let's say someone calls you who's related to the case — maybe the alleged victim in the case, and the police tape recorded it which they're allowed to do — it's called a pretext phone call — and you take that call and you start talking to them and answering their questions and apologizing or whatever you do, now they're going to try to use that against you in the criminal case.
+If you blow it — for example, let's say someone calls you who's related to the case — maybe the alleged victim in the case, and the police tape-recorded it, which they're allowed to do — it's called a pretext phone call, a call made by law enforcement to a suspect under the guise of another person, to elicit incriminating statements — and you take that call.
+You start talking to them and answering their questions and apologizing or whatever you do, now they're going to try to use that against you in the criminal case.
 Why would you do that?

-Instead, your attorney is going to tell you, if anybody calls you, tell them you can't make any statements.
+Instead, your attorney is going to tell you if anybody calls you, tell them you can't make any statements.
 Your attorney said not to make any statements.
 Blame it on your attorney.
-The attorney will take responsibility for that.
+The attorney will take responsibility for that and will guide you on when to speak and when to remain silent, ensuring you don't inadvertently incriminate yourself.

-So, hiring a criminal defense attorney pre-filing when you know you're under investigation or you suspect you may soon be investigated, in my opinion, is critical if you want to make sure that you don't do or say anything that incriminates you and you want to have that attorney there.
+So, hiring a criminal defense attorney before filing when you know you're under investigation or suspect you may soon be investigated is critical, in my opinion, if you want to make sure that you don't do or say anything that incriminates you and you want that attorney there.
+Remember, the earlier you hire an attorney, the better your chances of avoiding self-incrimination and achieving a favorable outcome.

-Part of it also is peace of mind — knowing you have an attorney by your side who knows your situation, who is going to help guide you through it, because once again, you get one chance to do it right.
+Part of it also is peace of mind—knowing you have an attorney by your side who knows your situation and who will help guide you through it.
+This assurance can significantly reduce the stress and anxiety that often accompany legal proceedings, because, once again, you get one chance to do it right.

 Prefiling Intervention To Avoid Criminal Charges

-You want to make sure that you defend yourself the right way and that you end up with the best possible result and the only way you're going to do that is having an attorney right from the gate.
-A lot of times you don't even know that you're being investigated so you don't get the opportunity to hire an attorney pre-filing.
+You want to make sure that you defend yourself correctly and that you end up with the best possible result, and the only way you're going to do that is having an attorney right from the gate.
+A lot of times, you don't even know that you're being investigated, so you don't get the opportunity to hire an attorney pre-filing.

-If you suspect that you're going to be investigated you should get to an attorney.
+If you suspect that you're going to be investigated, you should get to an attorney.
 Sit down with them.
 Retain them.
-Tell them everything about your case and then let them figure out what the next move is and sometimes — which is not easy for people — the next move is to sit and wait and don't do anything and there's nothing wrong with that in certain circumstances because by doing something in some of these scenarios, you just end up making matters worse.
+Tell them everything about your case, and then let them figure out what the next move is.
+And sometimes — which is not easy for people — the next move is to sit and wait and not do anything, and there's nothing wrong with that in certain circumstances because by doing something in some of these scenarios, you just end up making matters worse.

-So, if you've got a criminal case in Los Angeles county pre-filing, pick up the phone.
-Make the call now and we can get your matter moving in the right direction and make sure that nothing is done that makes things any worse for you.
+So, if you've got a criminal case in Los Angeles County pre-filing, pick up the phone.
+Make the call now, and we can get your matter moving in the right direction and ensure that nothing is done that makes things any worse for you.

 About the Author